@meta

 : Time step size [s].vsm_interval=1

-: Interval (in steps) to re-linearize the VSM model.
+: The interval (in steps) to re-linearize the VSM model.
 If 0, it is not re-linearized.

 SymbolicAWEModels.find_steady_state!